 Make a plan for some fun

 Give yourself something to look forward to.
 Have you planned your next vacation?
 What about a girl’s night or a day to yourself?
 Find something you can look forward to and put it on your calendar.
+Start small if you need to; something is better than nothing.

 Do some fun things with your kids to help you feel the joy of parenting again.
 If you’re usually the “cruise director” in your family (finding and scheduling all the activities), is there anyone who can help play this role so you just get to show up and enjoy for once?